The Architect: Autonomous Development Lifecycle Layer for Agentic AI Coding Tools

 pip install the-architect

-architect --plan --goal "add Stripe payment integration"
+architect initarchitect --plan --goal "add Stripe payment integration"architect(runs the full cycle unattended)